 Am I a little strange?
 To see stories everywhere.

 A visit somewhere, anywhere, inspires, if you let it.
-There wasn’t a sick master and no American girl.
+There wasn’t a sick master and no apothecary’s garden and no American girl.
 But there was an old, kilted gentleman who looked kind.
 He was the seed that sowed his story.

 I take lots of photographs, wherever I go.
 Some are just memories.
 Some are for future stories.